TheInsaneLord/mmu-purge/README.md

 ## Acknowledgments

 Thank you for checking out the MMU Purge Settings project!
-If you have any questions or suggestions, feel free to open an issue or contribute.
+Feel free to open an issue or contribute if you have any questions or suggestions.